-- You have too many clients and you just don’t have the time to prepare properly
+- You have too many clients and you don’t have the time to prepare properly.

-While you might have the head knowledge to take a client through a routine that you make up as you go along, if you continue to do so, it’s not going to benefit them or help them achieve their goals.
+While you might have the head knowledge to take a client through a routine you make up as you go along, if you continue to do so, it will not benefit them or help them achieve their goals.

 And yes, if this is your approach, a client might certainly see their fitness levels increase over time but it’s never going to be at the levels that a proper training program, worked out for each individual, could reach.

-For an exercise program to be effective, it needs to be carried out of a period and have manageable goals along the way.
+For an exercise program to be effective, it needs to be carried out for a period and have manageable goals along the way.